Ebola vaccine: rVSV-ZEBOV

+It was developed by the Public Health Agency of Canada, with development subsequently taken over by Merck Inc. In September 2014, two Phase I clinical trials began for the vaccine cAd3-EBO Z, which is based on an attenuated version of a chimpanzee adenovirus (cAd3) that has been genetically altered so that it is unable to replicate in humans.
+The cAd3 vector has a DNA fragment insert that encodes the Zaire ebolavirus glycoprotein, which is expressed on the virion surface and is critical for attachment to host cells and catalysis of membrane fusion.
+It was developed by NIAID in collaboration with Okairos, now a division of GlaxoSmithKline.
+For the trial designated VRC 20, 20 volunteers were recruited by the NIAID in Bethesda, Maryland, while three dose-specific groups of 20 volunteers each were recruited for trial EBL01 by University of Oxford, UK.
+Initial results were released in November 2014; all 20 volunteers developed antibodies against Ebola and there were no significant concerns raised about safety.

-It was developed by the Public Health Agency of Canada, with development subsequently taken over by Merck Inc. In October 2014, the Wellcome Trust, who was also one of the biggest UK founders, announced the start of multiple trials in healthy volunteers in Europe, Gabon, Kenya, and the US.
+In October 2014, the Wellcome Trust, who was also one of the biggest UK founders, also announced the start of multiple trials in healthy volunteers in Europe, Gabon, Kenya, and the US.
 The vaccine was proven safe at multiple sites in North America, Europe, and Africa, but several volunteers at one trial site in Geneva, Switzerland, developed vaccine-related arthritis after about two weeks, and about 20–30% of volunteers at reporting sites developed low-grade post-vaccine fever, which resolved within a day or two.
 Other common side-effects were pain at the site of injection, myalgia, and fatigue.
 The trial was temporarily halted in December 2014 due to possible adverse effects, but subsequently resumed.

-As of April 2015, a phase III trial with a single dose of VSV-EBOV began in Liberia after a successful phase II study in the West African country.
+In December 2014, University of Oxford expanded the trial to include a booster vaccine based on MVA-BN, a strain of Modified vaccinia Ankara, developed by Bavarian Nordic, to investigate whether it can help increase immune responses further.
+The trial which has enrolled a total of 60 volunteers will see 30 volunteers vaccinated with the booster vaccine.
+As of April 2015, Phase III trial with a single dose of cAd3-EBO Z began in Sierra Leone and Liberia after a successful Phase 2 study in West Africa countries.
 On 31 July 2015, preliminary results of a phase III trial in Guinea indicated that the vaccine appeared to be "highly efficacious and safe."
 The trial used a ring vaccination protocol that first vaccinated all the closest contacts of new cases of Ebola infection either immediately or after 21 days.
 Because of the demonstrated efficacy of immediate vaccination, all recipients will now be immunized immediately.
 Ring vaccination is the method used in the program to eradicate smallpox in the 1970s.
 The trial will continue to assess whether the vaccine is effective in creating herd immunity to Ebola virus infection.
-In December 2016, a study found the VSV-EBOV vaccine to be 95–100% effective against the Ebola virus, making it the first proven vaccine against the disease.
+In December 2016, a study found the VSV-EBOV vaccine to be 95–100% effective against the Zaire ebolavirus, making it the first proven vaccine against the disease.